The coarse index class with support

 In this section we prove a relative index theorem for the coarse index with support.
 It is the technically precise expression that two Dirac operators on two manifolds which are isomorphic to each other on some subset have the same index if the index is considered as an element in the relative coarse $K$-homology of the manifold relative to the complements of the respective subsets.
 In order to compare the indices we use the excision morphism between the relative coarse $K$-homology groups.
 We will actually show a slightly more general theorem which takes into account that an equivariant isometry between two subsets is not necessarily an isomorphism of $G$-bornological coarse spaces if their structures are induced from the respective ambient manifolds.

-We start with the description data needed to state the coarse relative index theorem.
+We start with the description of the data needed to state the coarse relative index theorem.
 Let $G$ be a discrete group.
 We consider a complete Riemannian manifold $M$ with a proper action of $G$ by isometries and with an invariant Dirac operator $\Dirac_{M}$ of degree $n$.
 We assume that there is an invariant subset $A$ of $M$ which is a support and such that $\Dirac_{M}$ is uniformly locally positive on the complement of $A$.